-Since I’m just about to enter my third trimester, I wanted to share my pregnancy must-haves from maternity wardrobe basics to things you can eat and drink.
-I own and have used all of the items on this list, so you can rest assured they’re tried and true by me.
-If you haven’t already, be sure to check out my 10 Pregnancy Beauty Must-Haves post for my favorite pregnancy beauty items.
+As I’m about to enter my third trimester, I wanted to share my pregnancy must-haves.
+I’ve used all of the items on this list, so you can rest assured that they’re tried and true by yours truly.
+If you haven’t already, be sure to also check out my 10 Pregnancy Beauty Must-Haves article for my favorite pregnancy beauty items.

 You’re most likely going to grow a cup size or two during pregnancy, especially at the end.
-I immediately noticed that my pre-pregnancy bras were getting a bit tight and spilling over, so I picked up larger size bras in both nude and black from Victoria’s Secret during one of their big yearly sales.
-Keeping ‘the girls’ comfortable is so important when you’re pregnant, because you already have so many other things causing you new discomfort.
+Right from the beginning of pregnancy, I noticed that my pre-pregnancy bras were getting a bit tight and spilling over, so I picked up larger bras in my essential nude and black.

-If you wore jeans pre-pregnancy, this is probably the single-most important maternity wardrobe basic.
-A good pair of maternity jeans will not only make you feel good during your whole pregnancy but will also probably last you a little into postpartum as your uterus is still contracting down to size.
+Maternity jeans are probably the single-most important maternity wardrobe basic.
+A good pair of maternity jeans will not only make you feel good during your whole pregnancy but will probably last you a little into postpartum as your uterus is still contracting down to size.
 My favorites have been from Paige Denim, 7 For All Mankind, and AG Jeans.

-It’s recommended to sleep on your left side during pregnancy, and I’ve always been a belly sleeper, so it was hard to stay in position throughout the night.
+It’s recommended to sleep on your left side during pregnancy, and I’ve always been a belly sleeper, so it was hard to stay in that new position throughout the night.
 Lots of individual pillows would be involved, and they’d always just end up on the floor.
-Bump Nest came to my rescue with their amazingly soft and comfy pillow; when I first unboxed it and put it on our bed, I spent a good amount of time snuggled up with a huge smile across my face.
-I love that their pregnancy pillows come with beautiful cover designs and are completely washable (the inside too).
-I went with the Stone Scallop design to match with my bedroom (and living room, haha) décor.
+My pregnancy pillow came to the rescue; when I first unboxed it and put it on our bed, I spent a good amount of time snuggled up with a huge smile across my face.
+I was super uncomfortable from all my pregnancy symptoms, so anything that made me feel a little better was worth its weight in gold.
+I also love that these pregnancy pillows come with beautiful cover designs that are removable and washable.

 I have a pair of Ugg house slippers, which are cozy for wintertime with the shearling lining, but I wanted to find an inexpensive pair that looked more feminine and could easily be washed.
 I plan on bringing my satin ballet house slippers to the hospital and then immediately throwing them in the wash with some bleach afterwards.
 In the meantime, I wear them around the house and they feel lovely!
+However everyone has their own tastes in comfort, be sure to check out this luxury sheepskin footwear which you may find comfy too!
 Treat your swollen, sore feet, if you don’t already have a good pair.